-RISE Placement Test Information
+Placement Test Information

-- The RISE Placement Test may take two to four hours to complete.
-Students may take the RISE Placement Test in sections over several days, if preferred. - The RISE Placement Test is by appointment only.
-To schedule an appointment, contact the Testing Specialist at (252) 862-1200. - Students must present a valid photo ID to take the RISE Placement test.
-Children are not allowed in the testing lab. - Students requiring accommodations with a documented disability should contact the ADA Counselor at (252) 862-1267 prior to testing. - Upon completion of the RISE Placement Test, students will receive a summary of their results and placement for the required gateway math and English courses needed for their chosen program of study
+- The Placement Test may take two to four hours to complete.
+Students may take the RISE Placement Test in sections over several days, if preferred. - The Placement Test is by appointment only.
+To schedule an appointment, contact the Director of Admissions at (252) 862-1248. - Students must present a valid photo ID to take the Placement test.
+Children are not allowed in the testing lab. - Students requiring accommodation with a documented disability should contact the Dean of Student Affairs at (252) 862-1267 prior to testing. - Upon completion of the Placement Test, students will receive a summary of their results and placement for the required gateway math and English courses needed for their chosen program of study

-RISE Placement Retesting Policy
+Placement Retesting Policy

 Students are allowed to retake each tier only once.
-Students will not be allowed to retake the RISE test within a 10-year period.
+Students will not be allowed to retake the test within a 10-year period.
 The results of the test will place students into gateway math and English with or without a co-requisite or into a transition course.
 Mastery of the transition course will allow students to achieve levels.

-Home-School Admissions
+Home School Admissions